Google News reportedly wants to tackle fake news by slowing search results

 Google didn't immediately respond to a request for comment.

-Discuss: Google News reportedly wants to tackle fake news by slowing search results
+Discuss: Google News could slow search results to tackle fake news, report says

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.